Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Magnetohydrodynamic and Electrodynamic Processes

-\citet{Vas_2011,Vas_2012} criticizes the E,J interpretation as originating from extending intuition developed from the simple "steady-state" relations among the four variables -- $\mb{E}, ~ \mb{J}, ~\mb{B}, ~\mb{V}$ -- into time-varying situations, without due regard for the causal relationships implied by the dynamical equations.
-At scales long compared to the electron plasma oscillation period and large compared to the electron Debye length, the displacement current can be neglected in Amp\'{e}re's law and the time derivative of the particle current can be neglected in the generalized Ohm's law, so there are no dynamical equations for $\partial \mb{E}/\partial t$ and $\partial \mb{J}/\partial t$ to be solved \citep{Vas_2005a}.
-Instead, $\mb{J}$ is related to $\mb{B}$ through Amp\'{e}re's law, and $\mb{E}$ is related to $\mb{B}$, $\mb{V}$, and $\mb{J}$ through Ohm's law.
-The dynamical equations that remain then contain only $\partial\mb{B}/\partial t$ and $\partial \mb{V}/\partial t$ among the four variables.
+\citet{Vas_2011,Vas_2012} criticizes the electrodynamic interpretation as originating from extending intuition developed from the simple steady-state relations among the four variables -- $\mb{E}, ~ \mb{J}, ~\mb{B}, ~\mb{V}$ -- into time-varying situations, without due regard for the causal relationships implied by the dynamical equations.
+At scales long compared to the electron plasma oscillation period and large compared to the electron Debye length, the displacement current can be neglected in Amp\'{e}reÕs law and the time derivative of the particle current can be neglected in the generalized OhmÕs law, so there are no dynamical equations for $d\mb{E}/dt$ and $d\mb{J}/dt$ to be solved \citep{Vas_2005a}.
+Instead, $\mb{J}$ is related to $\mb{B}$ through Amp\'{e}reÕs law, and $\mb{E}$ is related to $\mb{B}$, $\mb{V}$, and $\mb{J}$ through OhmÕs law.
+The dynamical equations that remain then contain only $d\mb{B}/dt$ and $d\mb{V}/dt$ among the four variables.

 These dynamical issues also have been addressed more broadly and in several specific applications by Parker (1996a,b, 2007).
-He emphasizes that the converse procedure, eliminating $\mb{B}$ and $\mb{V}$ from the dynamical relations in favor of $\mb{E}$ and $\mb{J}$, culminates in nonlinear integrodifferential equations that are nearly intractable to solve and obscure the underlying physical processes. \citet{Parker_2007} concludes that applying insights from laboratory experimental configurations -- in which electric fields drive currents and generate magnetic fields -- to anything beyond symmetric, static situations in the solar and terrestrial atmospheres is fraught with difficulty.
-The result has been much misunderstanding, and even misdirection of effort, in the two communities, according to \citet{Parker_2007}.
+He emphasizes that the converse procedure, eliminating $\mb{B}$ and $\mb{V}$ from the dynamical relations in favor of $\mb{E}$ and $\mb{J}$, culminates in nonlinear integrodifferential equations that are nearly intractable to solve and obscure the underlying physical processes.
+The two alternatives are characterized as the ÔB-V vs.\ E-J paradigms.Õ He concludes that applying insights from laboratory experimental configurations -- in which electric fields drive currents and generate magnetic fields -- to anything beyond symmetric, static situations in the solar and terrestrial atmospheres is fraught with difficulty.
+The result has been much misunderstanding, and even misdirection of effort, in the two communities, according to Parker.

-The discussion here highlights that even though the end result can be the same for the two paradigms, the description of the time-dependent evolution is different.
-Furthermore, for cases where the steady-state approximations made in the E,J paradigm are not valid, it is possible to lose important physics.
-Another example of the disparate perspectives imparted by these frameworks is provided in \S \ref{rayleightaylor} on the Rayleigh-Taylor instability, which we analyze from both the B,V (chromospheric) and E,J (ionospheric) perspectives. }